GiovanniBussi/macports-ci/README.md

 There are a few additional improvements that could be implemented:

 - Allow users to cache the `/opt/local` directory.
-This could be made by giving to `./macports-ci install` the path to a [cached directory](https://docs.travis-ci.com/user/caching) that could be used to restore the tree. `./macports-ci install` could then use `tar cjf $cachedir/macports.tbz2 $MACPORTS_PREFIX`.
-I should first check whether the `/opt/local` directory is small enough for this procedure to give some benefit.
+I am afraid this is not feasible, since MacPorts also does a number of other things under the hood that are difficult to track (e.g. it adds a new user).
 - Make use of `sudo` command optional.
 Inside `./macports-ci`, need of `sudo` could be detected trying to touch a file in the prefix path.
 - Personalize ccache, e.g. allowing the user to specify cache size.